25 Best Indoor Plants for Your Indian Home

 A compact, bushy plant with deep green, lance-shaped leaves decorated with silver or light green patterns.
 It grows slowly, typically reaching 1–3 feet tall, making it ideal for desks and corners.

-Prefers low to medium indirect light, ideal for east or southeast-facing spaces.
+Prefers low to medium indirect light.
 Avoid direct sunlight.
 Water when the top inch of soil dries out.
-Thrives best with moderate humidity.
+Thrives best in moderate humidity.

 Fiddle Leaf Fig